foocheung/sqs_v2/paper_v2.md

 Users can upload their own historical reference data for Levey-Jennings plots, enabling laboratory-specific quality monitoring and trending over time.
 The application accepts reference data in multiple formats (CSV, RDS, Feather) and automatically integrates it with current sample data for comparative QC assessment.

+## Batch Processing

+The application supports automated batch processing of multiple SomaScan datasets through a command-line workflow.
+Users can process hundreds of `.adat` files in a single run, with each file generating an individual HTML report containing sample counts, flagged samples, PCA plots, Levey-Jennings plots for QC and Calibrator samples, and CV statistics tables.
+The batch processing workflow:

+- Loads user-provided historical reference data from Excel format
+- Processes each dataset sequentially with error handling for individual file failures
+- Generates comprehensive HTML reports using R Markdown templates
+- Produces a summary CSV file documenting processing results for all datasets
+- Provides progress tracking and status messages throughout execution

+This capability is particularly valuable for large-scale studies requiring consistent QC assessment across many experimental batches, reducing manual effort while maintaining standardized quality criteria.

 ---

 # Software Design